Faces 1915 to 1945

 In November 1937, Schacht was removed from his cabinet portfolio of Reich Minister of Economics, staying on as Reichsbank president into 1939.
 Reliable Walther Funk succeeded him in both posts.
 As a business journalist he had an understanding of economics and finance, but did not have the world wide reputation held by Schacht.

-In the newsreel clip below, then Czech Foreign Minister František Chvalkovský is on the left side of the photo.
+In the newsreel clip below — named Czech Foreign Minister in the post-Munich internal uproar that tore the young republic apart — František Chvalkovský is on the left side of the photo.

 The story of the villa at Sven-Hedin-Strasse 11 is to be continued.